apache/incubator-heron/website/content/docs/developers/ui-guide.md

 #### Config Page

-These are the Topology Configurations `(TODO: Add link to Topology Configurations)` that your topology is configured with.
+These are the topology configurations <!-- (TODO: Add link to Topology Configurations) --> that your topology is configured with.
 Note that spout and bolt level configurations are not part of topology config.

 ![Config] (/img/ui-guide/config.png)

-#### Instance Action Pages
+#### <a name="instance-actions-pages">Instance Action Pages</a>

 These actions are available for all the instances.
-They are described in more detail below.
+They are described in the next sections.

 ![Instance Links] (/img/ui-guide/topology-instance-links.png)